Track the lifecycle of jobs with the Grepr REST API

 job submitted for deletion:

-Batch Jobs
+Batch jobs

 These are potentially short-lived jobs that support querying on user data.
 These are also defined as job graphs but work on scoped (limited) data.

-Since they're short-lived, updates and deletes are not supported on them.
+These support asynchronous operations on user data.
+Grepr exposes APIs to submit and track the lifecycle of these jobs.
+Since they’re short-lived, updates and deletes are not supported on them.
 Once submitted, you can use the GET /jobs

-to track the state
+API to track the state

 attribute of the job.
 Following state transitions are possible: